 Lorna Garano, CA

-I’ve been writing stories—both real and imagined—since I could hold a pen.
-I am the author of numerous articles; coauthor of three published books, most recently An Intimate Life; and I’ve probably penned a metric ton of marketing copy.
-After nearly two decades working in the publishing industry, I launched my own publicity firm in 2007 specializing in media relations for authors.
-I love writing memoirs because I believe everyone’s story deserves to be told.
-I am also a sculptor and assistant to a rather demanding cat.
+Lorna has been writing stories—both real and imagined—since she could hold a pen.
+She is the author of numerous articles; coauthor of three published books, most recently An Intimate Life; and she’s probably penned a metric ton of marketing copy.
+After nearly two decades working in the publishing industry, Lorna launched her own publicity firm in 2007 specializing in media relations for authors.
+She loves writing memoirs because she believes everyone’s story deserves to be told.
+Lorna is also a sculptor and assistant to a rather demanding cat.

 As a Story Terrace writer, Lorna interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 We didn’t want to go.
 We were supposed to spend the day selling candy bars in Lynette’s suburban neighborhood to raise funds for our volleyball team’s new uniforms.
 If we had left when Lynette’s mother had told us to, we’d be halfway done by now.

 Lynette was trying on different pairs of shoes, pretending she was looking for the best ones for walking.
 I was slowly applying ChapStick in front of her full-length mirror.
 I pursed my lips and slid on another coat.
 That felt too waxy, so I wiped my mouth with a tissue and started again.